MetaBorgCube/deep-conflicts-in-the-wild/README.md

 - The folder `org.metaborg.sdf2table` contains the SDF3 parse table generator.
 The parse table generator supports different configurations to generate parse tables that solve the different types of deep priority conflicts, as specified in the paper.

-- The folder `org.spoofax.sglr` contains SGLR, an implementation of a scannerless generalized LR parser with support to lazy parse table generation.
+- The folder `org.spoofax.sglr` contains SGLR, an implementation of a scannerless generalized LR parser that supports lazy parse table generation.

 - The folder `Calc` contains a Spoofax project for a small Calculator language.